itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 #### 1.8 Add Sub Mesh
 <div class="text-justify">

-After light passes through tapered silicon waveguide gradually becoming smaller, the mode field is strongly limited to a very small range.
+After light passes through tapered silicon waveguide that gradually becoming smaller, the mode field is strongly limited to a very small range.
 Therefore, it is necessary to use `add_mesh` to add a transverse grid to accurately calculate the limited light field.
 Add local mesh as shown below.
 </div>

 ```python